 Frontline workers have been given a poor tool of trade, a cheap tool of trade that's not doing the job for them.
 And I've seen, to Paul's point, I've seen companies that just provide a medium sized glove for everybody cause it's cheaper and you know, those sorts of things.
 Then you know, straight away that was going to be some bad process behind the scenes as well.
 So, it's a real Canary in the coal mine.
 It’s a really interesting area, which is a focus now coming on is the hand glove hygiene, which is music to our ears.

 Joe: I want to thank both Paul and Steve for their insightful commentary on the topic of gloving Meritech and Eagle protect, have a mutual passion for making the world a healthier and safer place.
 That is why our organizations have decided to partner on educational content like this podcast.
 To further support this information, we have.
 Co-authored an eBook gloving 101 to learn more about gloving and to download this eBook, please visit the link in the description, meritech.com, or eagleprotect.com.

 This podcast is brought to you by Meritech, the leader in automated employee hygiene.
 Meritech offers a complete line of fully-automated hygiene equipment that provides the only clinically-validated, technology-based approach to human hygiene in the world.
-Meritech’s line of CleanTech® Automated Handwashing Stations perform a fully-automated 12-second hand wash, sanitize and rinse cycle, removing over 99.9% of dangerous pathogens while using 75% less water than manual handwashing.
+Meritech’s line of CleanTech® Automated Handwashing Stations performs a fully-automated 12-second hand wash, sanitize and rinse cycle, removing over 99.9% of dangerous pathogens while wasting zero water or chemical.
 Meritech delivers employee hygiene, contamination control, and infection prevention programs within a wide variety of markets, including food production, food service, cleanroom, healthcare, medical, theme parks, and cruise lines.
 For more information call 303-790-4670